HoangNguyen679/aphelios/posts/rails_memory.md

 Memori: 9.7% -> 9.7% (no decrease)
 ```

-So when many requests came, the memory went high and not decrease.
-In the same time, CPU utilization went low after handling the requests.
+As you can see from the above result, when many requests came, the memory went high and did not decrease.
+After handling the requests, CPU utilization went low.

-But the APIs for the analysis team is inside AWS cloud, so I needed to check the internal requests.
+But the APIs used by the analysis team is inside AWS cloud, so I needed to check the internal requests.
-(I realized that if the public facing APIs requests went high, the server memory also went high, that's not good at all)
+(I realized that if the public APIs requests went high, the server memory also went high, that's not good at all)

 ### Siege

 [Siege](https://github.com/JoeDog/siege) provides more useful options.
-So let's try with it.
+So let's try it!

 I defined the request file `usls.txt` as below: